-Instructions for 2023 Sales, Use and Withholding Taxes Annual Return (Form 5081)
+Instructions for 2024 Sales, Use and Withholding Taxes Annual Return (Form 5081)

 Form 5081 is available for submission electronically using Michigan Treasury Online (MTO) at mto.treasury.michigan.gov or by using approved tax preparation software.
 Most taxpayers will have the option to file the Annual EZ form, reducing the amount of fields needed to complete.
-Go to MTO to see if you qualify.
+Visit MTO to see if you qualify.

 NOTE: The address field on this form is required to be completed but will not be used to replace an existing valid address for the purpose of correspondence or refunds.
-Update address and other registration information using MTO at mto.treasury.michigan.gov or mail a Notice of Change or Discontinuance (Form 163).
+Update address and other registration information using MTO or mail a completed Notice of Change or Discontinuance (Form 163).